yguenduez/nerd-neck/readme.md

 ## Outline

 We read IMU data in a cycle.
-Every x milliseconds we receive IMU data.
+Every 50 milliseconds we receive IMU data.
 As the IMU values drift, we need a filter(s): Those correct the drift integrated over time with sensor fusion algorithms.

-If the orientation of the device passes a certain threshold, the device will start beeping for y, notifying the person to rectify its position.
+If the orientation of the device passes a certain threshold, the device will start beeping for 2 seconds, notifying the person to rectify its position.
 It will remain beeping, until the person corrected its position.

 The whole device is a wearable, so it needs a battery (LiPo) and a 3d printed casing.